 This career can span many disciplines and industries including agriculture, fuel, veterinary science, food as well as the pharmaceutical and medical sectors.

-In the context of the medical industry, biochemists are part of the teams responsible for discovering how medications react to our bodies and they contribute to the development of things like antibiotics and vaccines.
+In the case of medical biochemists, they work as part of teams responsible for discovering how medications react to our bodies and they contribute to the development of things like antibiotics and vaccines.

 Biochemists can also work in the pathology sector where they analyse samples of patient specimens (like blood or mucous).
 By using very complex analytical studies and sophisticated equipment they can detect changes and diseases or pathogens in a patient’s body.
 Biochemistry is related to many other fields and biochemists can also choose to work in the fields of genetics, zoology, botany, physiology, physics, microbiology and chemistry.

-If you’re interested in becoming a biochemist, it means that you’re really passionate about science and physics and have an inquisitive mind, a biochemistry career can work great for you.
+If you’re really passionate about science and physics and have an inquisitive mind, a biochemistry career can work great for you.

 Depending on the specialist field you’ve decided on, biochemists typically work in the following places: